aeuler/webPortfolio/README.md

 Hello!
 Welcome to my web portfolio!

-This website was bult using HTML, CSS, and JavaScript.
+This website was built using HTML, CSS, and JavaScript.
 Development was sped up by utilizing the Bootstrap framework.

 If you have any questions/concerns feel free to message.